Display Tab - Environment Options

 Section panels

-Controls whether section panels are displayed at the top of the main window.
+Displays board number ranges in the section panels at the top of the main window for easy reference.

 Default: Checked (on)

-When to enable: Enable this when you need to quickly identify which boards are assigned to each section in multi-section tournaments.
+Impact: Helps you quickly identify which boards are assigned to each section in multi-section tournaments.

 Default: Unchecked (off)